HighRoad Pyrenees Cycling Tour

 To St. Jean de Luz via the Col de Bagargi, Col d'Ispeguy, Col de St. Ignace.
 Approximately 118 km and 2200 m of ascent.

-Our final day on the road is entirely in the beautiful Basque Country.
+Your final of riding in the Pyrenees is entirely through the beautiful Basque Country.
 We climb plenty of cols today, but they progressively get smaller as we make our way to the Atlantic coast, giving our tour a gentle finish.
 We also dip into Spain, over the Col d’Ispeguy – if we’re making good time perhaps we can stop for a cafe con leche!

 Dinner is on your own in Saint-Jean-de-Luz.

 Morning transfers to Toulouse Airport for your connection home or onward.

 44|5 has chosen your accommodation for the best mix of comfort, cycling services and ride availability.
 You’re always within walking distance of village centers, restaurants, bike shops and other necessities.

 Housed in an 18th century mansion and steps from Bagnères de Luchon’s thermal baths, the Hotel d’Etigny is an ideal place to start off our tour.
 The hotel has recently been renovated and now has a lovely garden and outdoor heated pool for you to enjoy after rides.
 The hotel is located in a quiet corner of town, a short walk to the cafes and restaurants of Luchon.

 Built in 1930, Le Miramont Hotel has been recently renovated to its former Art Deco glory.
 This 3-star hotel is centrally located in Argèles-Gazost with views of the mountains and a garden outside to relax and stretch your legs.
 The Pucheu family promises you excellent service and the restaurant serves wonderful dishes, dreamed up by the head chef (the owner’s son) according to the season and what’s fresh at the market.